rguiscard/dflat.zig/README.md

-# D-Flat: Text User Interface for UNIX and ELKS
+# D-Flat: Text User Interface for UNIX, ELKS and Cosmopolitan

 The original D-Flat project was published in the mid-1990's in Dr. Dobbs Journal and written by Al Stevens.
 This is a port of that project to UNIX